 - Sponsors & presents the Memorial Day Parade & Grill out

 The CTM Board of Trustees meets on the first Monday of each month.
 Check the Community Calendar for exact meeting dates, times, and locations.
 CTM welcomes your participation in these meetings as well as any of the CTM committees actively dealing with neighborhood concerns and special events.
-If you have suggestions, questions, need assistance, or just want to talk about Clifton, please send an email to firstname.lastname@example.org or come to our monthly meeting.
+If you have suggestions, questions, need assistance, or just want to talk about Clifton, please click here to send CTM an email or come to our monthly meeting.
 Remember, Clifton is your community and CTM is here for all Clifton residents, so get involved!
 Click here to see the neighborhood boundaries of Clifton.